 “Cooperative businesses are still a safe haven for money earned by illegal means.
 These cooperatives have been allowing all their members to make investments without asking them to disclose the source of funds,” said the Land Ministry Secretary Gopi Nath Mainali, in his address at a program organized by the Society of Economic Journalists Nepal.

-In a move making the norms stricter, the government will soon table a new directive in the Parliament for more transparency in the cooperatives’ functioning.
+In a movie making the norms stricter, the government will soon table a new directive in the Parliament for more transparency in the cooperatives’ functioning.

 “By introducing the clause through the act, the government aims to tighten the noose on such transactions in a more effective manner,” says Mainali.